DETAILED ACTION

 However, the use of slit valves were well known in the art at the time the application was effectively filed.
 For example, Ho teaches slit valves and robot system as part of a known effective wafer transport mechanism (see Ho, [0021]).
 It would have been obvious to a person having ordinary skill in the art at the time the application was effectively filed to combine the teachings of Ho in the system of the prior art, including applying the use of the known effective slit valves and systems using slit valves, as a routine skill in the art to enable the intended operation of the system.
 It is noted that simple substitution of one known element for another to obtain predictable results supported a prima facie obviousness.
 See MPEP 2143.

-The combined teaching may fail to explicitly disclose wherein the first vacuum environment is two to three levels of magnitude higher than the second vacuum environment.
+The combined teaching may fail to explicitly disclose the first vacuum environment is a higher level of vacuum than the second vacuum environment.
 However, it is noted that under the broadest reasonable interpretation of the claims, the claimed ratio of vacuum levels is met during e.g. evacuation of the load lock and/or initial evacuation of the processing chamber (note discussion of high vacuum in processing chamber, England, [0047], which is recognized in the art to be 1E-3 Torr or less, which is over 2 levels of magnitude from 760 Torr at 1 Atm, thus the pressures will reach the claimed range during evacuation).
+It is also noted that a recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus if the prior art apparatus teaches all the structural limitations of the claim.
+See Ex parte Masham, 2 USPQ2d 1647, and MPEP 2114.

 Regarding claim 17, the combined teaching of England and Ho teaches the heating stage comprises electric heating coils (e.g. resistive devices, see England, [0033]) configured to heat the wafer to the second temperature (see [0033]).
 Note it was well known in the art at the time the application was effectively filed to use coils as resistive heating elements, and alternately selection of at least a part coil shape for an uncoiled element would have been obvious as a routine skill in the art to fit a resistive element into a wafer support.
 It is noted that it has been held that it would have been obvious to a person having ordinary skill in the art to change the shape as a matter of design choice.
 See MPEP 2144.04, In re Dailey, 357 F.2d 669, 149 USPQ 47 (CCPA 1966).